TEAMMATES/teammates/devdocs/process.md

      Doing so will create an automatic reference from the issue to the pull request.<br>

    * The PR will be assigned to the reviewer, not to you.
+     * If you are a contributor: Wait for a reviewer to be assigned to the issue.
+       Feel free to add a comment asking for a reviewer if a reviewer is not assigned within 24 hours.
+     * If you are a committer:
+        * Assign a reviewer for the PR.
+The selection of reviewer should be based on the *feature* (`f-`), *aspect* (`a-`), or the *tech* (`t-`) labels of the issue.
+If there are more than one of these labels, the main category of the issue as specified by the *main classifier* (`m.`) label. <br>
+          e.g. If the issue has labels `m-Tech` `a-Testing` `t-JS`, the main classifier is `Tech` and therefore the reviewer should be based on the `t-JS` label.<br>
+          Once you have figured out which label determines the reviewer, you can find the *Lead* of the label in the [Issue Labels section](#issue-labels).
+        * Assign a milestone to the PR.
+Usually, you can choose between of the upcoming milestone or the one after.
+This is to encourage you to finish the PR within two release cycles.

-     Wait for the reviewer to change the PR status to `s.toMerge` or to suggest changes.
+   * Wait for reviewer to change the PR status to `s.toMerge` or to suggest changes.
 If you did not get a review within 2-3 days, it is OK to request for a review by posting a comment in the PR.

    * Once the PR is open, try and complete it within 2 weeks.
 Inactivity for a longer period would necessitate a restart of the PR.